arduino/docs-content/content/learn/05.communication/01.wire/wire.md

 To learn how to install libraries, check out our [guide to installing libraries](/software/ide-v2/tutorials/ide-v2-installing-a-library).

 ## Examples
-The remainder of this article is a collection of links to tutorials, schematics and code snippets that can get you off the ground with I2C.
+The remainder of this article is a collection of examples that can get you off the ground with I2C.

 ### Controller Reader